simonangel-fong/Note_Humber/3rd/Data_Warehouse_Fundamentals/partitioning/partitioning.md

 - Oracle provides a comprehensive range of partitioning schemes to address every business requirement.
 - Moreover, since it is entirely transparent in SQL statements, partitioning can be **used with any application**, from packaged _OLTP applications_ to _data warehouses_.

+- Note inclass:
+  - Max range: 64k for a tb
+  - Partition are created in different tbsp.
+  - Partitions are created **when a tb is created**, so it only is affected by **ddl**, not dml.
+  - Once created, when data come, they will be placed in the specific **partition automatically**.

 ---

 ### BENEFITS OF ORACLE PARTITIONING